cardano-foundation/CIPs/CIP-????/README.md

 This design is simple, so many tools on the cardano blockchain can adopt it easily and a few have already started to implement it.
 The original CIP-0020 design allowed the addition of new entries like the `"enc":` key for encrypted messages in this CIP.
 There is also for example [CIP-8](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0008), but CIP-8 doesn't really fulfill the simplicity of just providing encrypted messages.
 CIP-8 is focused on Signing, which is not needed for encryption.
 The method to generate encrypted messages here is not intended to verify the owner of a message via signing.
 There is no need that everything on Cardano must be difficult.
 Also using such CBOR encoded structures would break all currently implemented transaction message solutions.
-This CIP uses openssl and base64 encoding, and endusers could even copy&paste such text into other tools, etc.
+This CIP uses openssl and base64 encoding, and endusers could even copy&paste such text into other tools, etc. Future updates may include the option to mix encrypted and unencrypted messages by adding another key like `msgclear` to support such a mixed message style format.

 ### Implementation suggestions